hueyy/lacuna-db/README.md

 ### Local development

+Make sure you have Babashka, Python, and Poetry installed.

-After cloning this repository, you can generate the SQLite database on your machine by running the [`/scripts/build_db.bb` script](./scripts/build_db.bb).
+After cloning this repository and installing the Poetry dependencies by running `poetry install`, you can generate the SQLite database on your machine by running the [`/scripts/build_db.bb` script](./scripts/build_db.bb).
 This may take some time (possibly >1h) as there have been many commits to this repository.
 The `build_db.bb` script also does some processing on the data, e.g. it creates and populates certain columns for ease of use based on the raw data (see e.g. [`/scripts/computed_columns.bb`](./scripts/computed_columns.bb)).
 Alternatively, you can download a copy of the database from [law-archive-data.fly.dev](https://law-archive-data.fly.dev).

 Once you have the SQLite data, you can analyse it by running [Datasette](https://datasette.io/) locally.
 You can use the [`/scripts/dev_docker.bb` script](./scripts/dev_docker.bb).